decentraland/documentation/content/creator/wearables-and-emotes/emotes/props-and-sounds.md

 - The emote must have one animation for the avatar and one animation for the prop. _Currently multiple animations are not allowed._

-- Both animations (Avatar and Prop) must have the same keyframe lenght.
+- Both animations (Avatar and Prop) must have the same keyframe length.

+- Each animation cannot exceed more than 299 frames or 10 seconds.

 - The space boundaries are the same as standard emotes.
 For more information check [the space limitations](https://docs.decentraland.org/creator/emotes/creating-and-exporting-emotes/#the-animation-specifications).